jray-8/creature-wars/README.md

 	- Cards may be on cooldown or __Frozen__: cannot be played but remain in hand.

+	- A non-dueling card may be played.

+	- This counts as losing the duel.

 - When 2 creatures from the same Tribe duel, it becomes a _Tribal Clash!_

 	__Tribal Clash__: The winner of the duel draws a card.